 Finally, adjust your code to test and implement size, isEmpty, and the == operator.
 They should work correctly in all cases and be relatively efficient, although for this lab == only has to guarantee $O(n \lg n)$ performance on typical trees, not O(n).
-The == operator should be built to work with any Set as the right-hand-side operand.
+The == operator should be built to work with a TSet reference as its left-hand-side operand, but any Set as the right-hand-side operand.